 The Company ceased to be a venture issuer, as defined by National Instrument ("NI") 51-102 - Continuous Disclosure Obligations on July 9, 2015 as a result of completing its listing on the NASDAQ.
 The Company's Audit Committee is comprised of Franklin Berger (chair), Richard Glickman, and Gary Sollis, all of whom are "financially literate" as defined in NI 52-110 - Audit Committees ("NI 52-110") and the rules of NASDAQ.
 Each member of the Audit Committee is considered independent pursuant to NI 52-110, Rule 10A-3 under the Exchange Act and the rules of NASDAQ.
-Our Board has determined that Dr. Glickman is an "audit committee financial expert" as defined in Item 16A of Form 20-F.
+The Company's Board has determined that Dr. Glickman is an "audit committee financial expert" as defined in Item 16A of Form 20-F.

-Management has adopted the internal control framework of the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") Internal Control - Integrated Framework (2013).
+Management has adopted the internal control framework of the Committee of Sponsoring Organizations of the Treadway Commission Internal Control - Integrated Framework (2013).

-The Company did not have any significant changes to its ICFR systems in the period from September 1, 2015 to December 31, 2015.
+The Company did not have any significant changes to its ICFR systems in the period from January 1, 2016 to March 31, 2016.